 The CEASE intervention is continually studied and evaluated.
 Through articles in academic and professional journals, conference posters, and presentations, data from research on CEASE is shared with other healthcare researchers, healthcare providers, departments of health, and other interested parties.

-Below is a selection of articles written by the CEASE team.
+Below is a selection of articles written by the CEASE team sorted by publication year.
 Click on each link for more information.

 - A Cross-Sectional Study of Happiness and Smoking Cessation among Parents